agupta88ccs/Robot-Arm/README.md

 - Button($1.00-3.00)

 ### Scope
 This project will be difficult. the hard part will probably be the code because it willl be hard to get the servos to work together in order to make a vertical line.
 The design and solidworks part will also be difficult to be able to connect the servos together.
 We think that getting all the angles or coordinates perfect will be the hardest part because to do this we will have to have the servos work together perfectly.
+Asha will work on the solidrowks part and harrison will work on the code and angles problem.

 ### Schedule
 | Date          | Asha          | Harrison      |